Huegoxaga/notes/testing/README.md

 #### Timer

+- The timers add a delay before the start of the each sampler in sequence, after test starts or the previous sampler receives a response
 - `Constant Timer` delay one or more sampler for a specific amount of time
 - `Uniform Random Timer` generate a delay time from zero to the `Random Delay Max` time plus the `Constant Delay Offset`